 Remove and destroy waste around the mango orchard at the end of every harvesting season.

-Spray with s (pyrethroids, bifenthrin, chlorpyrifos, abamectin etc) at the beginning of flowering.
+Spray with insecticides recommended by research and extension officers at the beginning of flowering.
 These either kill weevils or the eggs laid on the fruit. and thereby suppress its population.
 Wet mango tree bark and branches well during spraying or when using a brush or broom to apply an insecticide.

 Collect and destroy all fallen mangoes weekly until harvest.
 Fallen mangoes often become infested with mango seed weevils.